tusarr10/CryptoHuntCuda/README.md

 - To convert Bitcoin addresses list(text format) to rmd160 hashes binary file use provided python script ```addresses_to_hash160.py```
 - To convert pubkeys list(text format) to xpoints binary file use provided python script ```pubkeys_to_xpoint.py```
 - To convert Ethereum addresses list(text format) to keccak160 hashes binary file use provided python script ```eth_addresses_to_bin.py```
-- After getting binary files from python scripts, use ```BinSort``` tool provided with KeyHunt-Cuda to sort these binary files.
+- After getting binary files from python scripts, use ```BinSort``` tool provided with CryptoHuntCuda to sort these binary files.
 - Don't use XPoint[s] mode with ```uncompressed``` compression type.
 - CPU and GPU can not be used together, because the program divides the whole input range into equal parts for all the threads, so use either CPU or GPU so that the whole range can increment by all the threads with consistency.
 - Minimum entries for bloom filter is >= 2.